AztecProtocol/aztec-connect/docs/docs/sdk/overview.md

 For example, the `RegisterController` is used for registering accounts, the `DepositController` for sending Ether or tokens to an Aztec account from an Ethereum account and the `TransferController` for spending notes within the Aztec network.

+## Accounts

+Aztec accounts may have two or more associated private keys.
+A new Aztec account should register a unique spending key before handling funds.
+Please review the [account overview page](../how-aztec-works/accounts) for a high level overview or dig into the code in the [Add Accounts to the SDK page](./usage/add-account).

 ## SDK Flavours

 The SDK comes in 3 flavours.
 The users environment will typically automatically determine which flavour is used, but it is good to be aware of them because they do have tradeoffs.